jellyfin-archive/jellyfin-docs/general/server/live-tv/index.md

 M3U allows you to add IPTV channel playlists which you can view and record in Jellyfin.

+Additional tuner types are available via plugins.

 ## Guide

 Guide data will need to be mapped to their corresponding channels after a guide data provider is configured.
-The guides available below are included with the server:
+The guide data formats below are included with the server:

   * Schedules Direct
   * XMLTV